spellshape/cli/docs/versioned_docs/version-v0.25.2/07-cli.md

 You can also scaffold a module with a list of dependencies that can include both standard and custom modules (provided they exist):

-  ignite scaffold module bar --dep foo,mint,account
+  spellshape scaffold module bar --dep foo,mint,account

 Note: the "--dep" flag doesn't install third-party modules into your application, it just generates extra code that specifies which existing modules